 Uncle Bill Taylor, or Billy to his wife, was an “uncle” by virtue of marrying Mom’s aunty Gertie, sometime known to locals as “Nurse Taylor”.
 I first knew them as a small child when we visited them in the back lane, or Chapel Street.
 Aunty, as Mom called her, had been a nurse after leaving school at the age of fourteen, working at the Sister Dora (General) Hospital in Walsall, but, as was the rule at the time, was forced to give up when she married.
-Gertie would for many tears tend to locals’ minor injuries, patching them up with plasters, bandages and boiled sweets as necessary.
+Gertie would for many years tend to locals’ minor injuries, patching them up with plasters, bandages and boiled sweets as necessary.

 Billy was a bricklayer of some ability.
 Upon leaving school, he followed in the footsteps of his father, William John Joseph Taylor, a master bricklayer, and his elder brother Edwin, otherwise Edward.
 Billy was given special dispensation to leave school early because he had satisfied the educational requirements and had a job lined up.